 ProfessorsEspen Folgerø, Håvard Austvoll, Sigurdur Gunnarsson, Hans Christian Elstad

-From the architect.
+Text description provided by the architects.
 Overview : Hovering above the city, hidden behind trees in the forest of Bergen's most famous mountain; through a tuba-tunnel, you can enter a wooden bubble.
 One night, just for you and your kids.
 The project is the result of a design-build workshop at Bergen School of Architecture lead by Espen Folgerø at OPA Form architects.

 Design-Build : BAS has a long tradition of teaching architecture through practical work.
 1:1 sketching is an important way to both solve issues and recognizing new solutions, getting an understanding of dimension and scale.
 The outdoor facilities at BAS was used to build mock-up models of the project.
 The students then completed the construction with financial support from G.C.
 Rieber Funds.